Guinea pig doesn’t like me

 Guinea pig freezes when held

-The solution to this problem is the same as the answer to the question of how to solve the issue of running away.
-You should never attempt to force your guinea pig into showing physical affection to you.
-Instead, work on developing trust and a sense of connection with your guinea pig so that the two of you can coexist together.
+The answer to this issue is the same as the answer to the question of how to solve the issue of running away.
+You should never attempt to force your guinea pig to display any form of physical affection toward you.
+Instead, focus on building trust and a sense of connection with your guinea pig so that the two of you can coexist together.
 Give them permission to come to you on their own terms by letting them find their way to you.

 Guinea pig won’t eat from my hand

-No need to be concerned if your guinea pig suddenly stops consuming the food that you are holding out in front of him.
-All you have to do is give your guinea pig some time to grasp the following:
+There is no need for you to be concerned if you notice that your guinea pig has suddenly stopped eating the food that you are holding out in front of him.
+All that is required of you is to let your guinea pig some time to become familiar with the following:

-However, if your guinea pig refuses to eat, the situation could become more serious.
-If your guinea pig is in this condition, you should take him to the veterinarian.
+On the other hand, if your guinea pig shows little interest in eating, the predicament can become more dire.
+If your guinea pig is experiencing these symptoms, you need to take him to the veterinarian as soon as possible.

 My guinea pig jump out of my hands

-A consequence of this is that those guinea pigs who are struggling as a result of their anxiety are at a higher risk of sustaining major injuries to their backs, necks, or legs as a consequence of their actions.
+Because of this, guinea pigs that are struggling as a result of their anxiety are at a higher risk of sustaining major injuries to their backs, necks, or legs as a consequence of their actions.

-If the person who is handling the struggling guinea pig is not careful, he or she may receive a sudden kick or be scratched by the sharp claws of the animal.
+If the person who is handling the guinea pig that is struggling does not exercise caution, that person runs the risk of being kicked suddenly or scratched by the sharp claws of the animal.

-- If you want the optimum outcomes, you’ll want to go down on your hands and knees and nestle your guinea pig between your thighs for the best results.
+- If you want the optimum outcomes, you’ll want to go down on your hands and knees and cradle the guinea pig in between your legs.

-- After a few training sessions, you should be able to start sitting on a chair or sofa with your guinea pig, provided that he or she is comfortable in your arms and does not have difficulty getting into your arms.
+- After a few sessions of training, you should be ready to start sitting on a chair or sofa with your guinea pig, assuming that he or she is comfortable in your arms and does not have difficulties going into your arms.

 Guinea pig doesn’t like to be held

-When the Guinea pig reaches the age of six weeks, it must begin interacting with human partners.
-During this time, they must be socialized to the fact that they will be in the company of other people.
-It is the appropriate time to pet and cuddle them so that they may get used to the sensation and get more comfortable with it.
+As the Guinea pig reaches the age of six weeks, it is required to start socializing with humans.
+During this period, kids need to be acclimated to the idea that they will be spending time with other people by participating in socialization activities.
+It is the right moment to pat and cuddle them so that they may get used to the sensation and get more comfortable with it.

-- To carry them, you must place one hand under each of their legs and use the other hand to support their back, as seen in the following image.
+- In order to carry them, you must position one hand under each of their legs and use the other hand to support their back, as seen in the following image.

 What do you do if your guinea pig doesn’t like you?